 David: We should have stayed at the flat.
 Ed: Why didn't you?
 David: (pointing at Shaun) Because... because, because of... (beat) "Captain Wow."

-Bittersweet Ending: Though his mother, stepfather (with whom he reconciled) and best friend have turned into zombies and he's killed his mother, Shaun survives the zombie attack, gets back together with his girlfriend and retrieves zombie Ed to play video games with in the shed.
+Bittersweet Ending: Though his mother, stepfather (with whom he reconciled) and best friend have turned into zombies and he was forced to perform a Mercy Kill on his mother, Shaun survives the zombie attack, gets back together with his girlfriend and keeps zombie Ed in the shed to play video games with.

 Shaun threw the flowers he bought for his mum into the trashcan just outside the Winchester during the first act.
 They're the first thing to fall out when David dumps it.
 Shaun's mum picks them up and notices the tag on them, figuring Shaun had bought them for her.

 First Shaun fails at climbing Liz' balcony, but later during the Zombie Apocalypse, he successfully pulls the stunt.

 Shaun and Ed debating on whether the rifle (a Winchester, natch) at The Winchester is a real gun or not.
 The owner claims it is, but also claims dogs can't look up.
 It turns out the rifle is a real one and perfectly functional.